tlscripts/fab_elixir/README.md

 As most of you know I love Python's Fabric tool.
 Just fill out your SSH credentials or path to SSH private key and that should about do it.
 My curiosity of Elixir got the better of me.
-Figure I should automate it since I won't rememeber any of these shell commands I think Jerry also wanted learn about Elixir as well.
+Figure I should automate it since I won't rememeber any of these shell commands.
+I think Jerry also wanted learn about Elixir as well.
 This is for you.
 The comments in the code should be self explanatory.